Monthly Archives: August 2017

 Another Gem

 When this occurred on Tuesday I switched to a parachute green drake, and I copied the move on Thursday.
 I tied the very same parachute green drake to my line that produced nearly twenty fish on Tuesday, and surprisingly it delivered three, and the fish count climbed to double digits.
-I was now perched on ten fish in a couple hours of fishing, but I was not pleased with my Piney River experience.
+I was now perched on ten fish in a couple hours of fishing, but I was not pleased with my Trout Creek experience.
 The fish were very small and consistently in the 6-9 inch range, and they were all brown trout with two or three small brook trout in the mix.
 Where were the gorgeous cutbows, cutthroats, and rainbows that served as eye candy on my previous trip?
 In order to land the first ten fish I covered an enormous amount of stream real estate, and quite a few prime pools failed to yield even a look or refusal.
 I could not get into a rhythm, and consequently I spent an inordinate amount of time changing flies.

 Pool and Foam Equals Fish